eresearchqut/dynamodbdown/README.md

 An abstract level down implementation that uses dynamodb as a persistent store.
-This work is based on Klaus Trainer's DynamoDBDOWN with the following changes:
+This work is based on Klaus Trainer's [DynamoDBDOWN](https://github.com/KlausTrainer/dynamodbdown) with the following changes:

 * Uses the V3 version of the dynamodb SDK
 * The client is passed to the implementation
 * Tested using the abstract level down test suite (test suite is run manually)

+The item size calculator is an adaptation of Zac Charles [dynamodb-calculator](https://zaccharles.github.io/dynamodb-calculator/)

 ## Usage